area required to set up a school

 Determining Land Area Required

-There are many considerations in determining land area including the FAR (see above), the potential of shared facilities (see below), and the functions and purpose of the school type.
+There are many considerations in determining land area, including the FAR (see above), the potential of shared facilities (see below), and the functions and purpose of the school type.
 We normally allocate approximately 10 m2 per student as a rough guide for outdoor play and sporting areas.
-If you add the constructed building foot print + this outdoor area you can generally determine the land requirements.
+If you add the constructed building footprint + this outdoor area, you can generally determine the land requirements.
 The following example might apply for 1500 students:

-GFA over 2 floors = 15,000 m2 i.e. 7500 footprint.
+GFA over 2 floors = 15,000 m2, i.e. 7500 footprints.

 Outdoor Areas: 15, 000 m2